aryan-norbert/Income-classification/README.md

 ```

-├── assets
-│   ├── confusion_matrix.png        <- confusion matrix image used in the README.
+├── confusion_matrix.png        <- confusion matrix image used in the README.
-│   ├── gif_streamlit.gif           <- gif file used in the README.
+├── gif_streamlit.gif           <- gif file used in the README.
-│   ├── heatmap.png                 <- heatmap image used in the README.
+├── heatmap.png                 <- heatmap image used in the README.
-│   ├── Income_classification_banner.png   <- banner image used in the README.
+├── Income_classification_banner.png   <- banner image used in the README.
-│   ├── environment.yml             <- list of all the dependencies with their versions(for conda environment).
+├── environment.yml             <- list of all the dependencies with their versions(for conda environment).
-│   ├── roc.png                     <- ROC image used in the README.
+├── roc.png                     <- ROC image used in the README.
+├── GDP.csv                     <- the data used to feature engineering/enriched the original data.
+├── test.csv                    <- the test data.
+├── train.csv                   <- the train data.
 │
-│
-├── datasets
-│   ├── GDP.csv                     <- the data used to feature engineering/enriched the original data.
-│   ├── test.csv                    <- the test data.
-│   ├── train.csv                   <- the train data.
-│
-│
-├── pandas_profile_file
-│   ├── income_class_profile.html   <- exported panda profile html file.
+├── income_class_profile.html   <- exported panda profile html file.
 │
 │
 ├── .gitignore                      <- used to ignore certain folder and files that won't be commit to git.